gohugoio/hugoDocs/content/en/methods/page/Render.md

 aliases: [/functions/render]
 ---

-The `Render` method on a `Page` object renders a [content view][] template with the given page as context.
+The `Render` method on a `Page` object renders a [view template][] with the given page as context.

 {{< new-in 0.164.0 >}}
 The `VIEW` argument now supports slash-separated directory paths.
 {{< /new-in >}}

-The `VIEW` argument is the name of a content view template, optionally preceded by a slash-separated directory path.
+The `VIEW` argument is the name of a _view_ template, optionally preceded by a slash-separated directory path.
 Do not include a file extension.
-Hugo resolves the template via the [template lookup order][], so the same `VIEW` value may map to different content view templates depending on the page being rendered.
+Hugo resolves the template via the [template lookup order][], so the same `VIEW` value may map to different _view_ templates depending on the page being rendered.

 Consider this layout structure: